-If you have been arrested by the immigration authorities, or your case has been referred to immigration court (the "EOIR") after an application that you submitted was rejected, your first hearing will simply be a brief meeting with the immigration judge (IJ), called a "Master Calendar" hearing.
-There, the judge will quickly look at what kind of case you have, see whether you plan to assert any defenses against removal and, if so, set a date for the "real" hearing of your case, called a merits hearing.
+If you have been arrested by the immigration authorities, or your case has been referred to immigration court (the "EOIR") after an immigration application that you submitted was rejected, your first hearing will simply be a brief meeting with the immigration judge (IJ), called a "Master Calendar" hearing.
+There, the judge will quickly look at your case, ask whether you plan to assert any defenses against removal and, if so, set a date for the "real" hearing, called a merits hearing.

 You are no doubt nervous about what you will encounter at the merits hearing.
-Here are the most important things to keep in mind or prepare for in order to hopefully defend against your removal from the United States.
-(This guidance assumes that you are not currently in detention, in which case procedures might be different.)
+Here are the most important things to keep in mind or prepare for.
+(This guidance assumes you are not currently in detention, in which case the procedures might be different.)

 Unfortunately, you'll have to pay for your own attorney.
 You might be able to find one who offers low-cost services, however, if your income is low.
 The court itself can give you a list, or you can talk to local nonprofit organizations serving immigrants, such as Catholic Charities, the International Institutes, and so forth.

-The worst thing you can possibly do is fail to show up for your hearing in immigration court.
-If you do that, an order of removal will be automatically entered, and you'll be expected to leave the country right away.
+The worst thing you can possibly do is fail to show up for a hearing in U.S. immigration court.
+If you do that, an "in absentia" order of removal will be automatically entered, and you'll be expected to leave the country right away.

 Far better to talk to an attorney about whether you have a possible defense to removal.
 Many people succeed on an application after the judge has heard the case, even if their earlier application was denied, such as for asylum or a family-based green card.
 And if you lose at your merits hearing, you'll have a right to appeal.

 During your individual hearing, the judge devotes attention to your case and none other.
-You will be expected to start, by presenting your defense and fully showing why you deserve the relief you are requesting, such as a green card.
+You will be expected to start, by orally presenting your defense (with Q&A from your attorney, if you have one) and fully showing why you deserve the relief you are requesting, such as a green card.

 If you are able to comfortably testify in English, it will make your hearing go faster.
 But if you're more comfortable in another language, it's much safer to ask for an interpreter, which the U.S. government will provide, most likely via remote communication technology.

 It is recommended that you wear clean, neat, and comfortable clothes.
-Part of the judge's decision might rest on whether he or she believes your testimony, and looking professional can help you appear credible.
+Part of the decision might rest on whether the judge believes your testimony, and looking professional can help you appear credible.

 It is a good idea to leave young children at home, as the hearing can take three to four hours to complete.
 Many merits hearings don't finish on the first day.
 In that case, the judge can "continue" the hearing to another day, often far into the future, because the court calendars tend to be quite booked up.